jaydev-dwivedi/Temperature-Unit-Converter/README.md

 # Temperature Unit Converter
-Convert one temperature unit into other.
+Converts one temperature unit into other.

 ## Key Features
  - Convert any unit into any other supported unit